globocom/m3u8/README.rst

 -------------------------------------

-A playlist can have a list to other playlist files, this is used to represent multiple bitrates videos, and it’s called `variant streams`_.
+A playlist can have a list to other playlist files, this is used to represent multiple bitrates videos, and it's called `variant streams`_.
 See an `example here`_.

 ::